 - a.
 Require all personal masks to be fitted to the face, covering both the nose and mouth, and at least two layers thick. - i.
-Ensure masks with a wire bridge are pinched down and fitted to the nose to ensure they are snug. - b.
+Ensure masks with a wire bridge are pinched down and fitted to the nose to ensure they are snug. - ii.
+Prohibit vented masks, bandannas, scarves, handkerchiefs, neck gaiters, or other loose fitting cloths from being used as masks.
+(See Personal Protective Equipment Protocols.) - b.
 Provide supervisors discretion to require district-provided masks if it is determined a personal mask does not meet minimum health and safety standards. - c.
 Require masks be worn at all times, including in restrooms. - d.
-Allow masks to be removed only when eating or drinking during lunch periods. - 2.
+Allow masks to be removed only when eating or drinking during lunch periods. - e.
+See Mask Adaptations and Alternatives in Appendix for more information. - 2.
 Provide district-purchased masks to students if they do not have one. - 3.
 Ensure all student masks meet requirements as outlined by public health guidelines and the Code of Student Conduct. - 4.
 Ensure schools set mask guidelines and communicate them to parents, teachers, and support staff. - a.
 Communicate guidelines and cleaning frequency for reusable masks, as well as proper usage, handling, and disposal for disposable masks. - b.
 Direct students not to wear gloves unless specially instructed to do so by school personnel. - 5.
 Train staff on proper mask use and handling and set aside instructional time to train students. - a.
 Designate class time for mask instruction in early childhood grades and for special student populations, such as those with Individualized Education Plans (IEP) or in life skills classes. - 6.
 Provide classroom signs illustrating the proper use of masks and any other required personal protective equipment. - 7.
 Provide district support to campuses for monitoring personal protective equipment implementation throughout the school year. - a.
 Personnel for monitoring and implementation - b.
 Continued provision of personal protective equipment - 8.
 Ensure all adults on campus model all personal protective equipment guidelines and wear masks at all times, except while eating lunch.